PaddyHQ/PaddyHQ-PyBer-Analysis/README.md

 *Fig. 1- Summary of rideshare data grouped by city type*

-More rides in urban cities by far.
+* More rides in urban cities by far.
 Many fewer in rural cities.
-More drivers in urban and less in rural
+* More drivers in urban and less in rural
-Fares are up.
+* Fares are up.
-Fare per ride in rural is much higher- probably means rides are longer- trend is conserved Fare per driver in rural is much higher- ratio of rides to drivers is higher in rural
+* *are per ride in rural is much higher- probably means rides are longer- trend is conserved
+* Fare per driver in rural is much higher- ratio of rides to drivers is higher in rural.
+Means there is less drivers to go around

 ![Fig 2](./Analysis/fig9.png)
 *Fig. 2- Total fare grouped by city type for January 2019 to May 2019*